epanchee/mipr-2.0/README.md

         }
     ```

-4. Return to [Running section](#running) and build package including your own hadoop-job.
+4. Return to **running section** and build package including your own hadoop-job.